filecoin-project/specs/mining.md

 Once they've ensured all blocks in the heaviest TipSet received were properly mined, they can mine on top of it.
 If they weren't, the miner may need to ensure the next heaviest `Tipset` was properly mined.
 This might mean the same `Tipset` with invalid blocks removed, or an altogether different one.

-If no valid blocks are received, a miner may mine atop the same `TipSet` running leader election again using the next ticket in the ticket chain, and also generating a [new ticket](expected-consensus.md#losing-tickets) in the process (see the [expected consensus spec](expected-consensus.md) for more).
+If no valid blocks are received, a miner may run leader election again (see [ticket generation](expected-consensus.md#ticket-generation)).

 ### Ticket Validation

 For ticket generation, see [ticket generation](expected-consensus.md#ticket-generation).

-A ticket can be verified to have been generated in the appropriate number of rounds by looking at the `Tickets` array, and ensuring that each subsequent ticket (leading to the final ticket in that array) was generated using the previous one in the array.
+A ticket can be verified to have been generated in the appropriate number of rounds by looking at the `Tickets` array, and ensuring that each subsequent ticket (leading to the final ticket in that array) was generated using the previous one in the array (or in the prior block if the array is empty).
 Note that this has implications on block size, and client memory requirements, though on expectation, the `Tickets` array should only contain one Ticket.
+Put another way, each Ticket should be generated from the prior one in the ticket-chain.

 Succinctly, the process of verifying a block's tickets is as follows.
 ```text